 The adult human mind is capable of maintaining focus for 20 minutes only.
 When we are under a lot of stress, our ability to concentrate decreases more, impeding us from seeing the solution to problems and seeing beyond.
 Through visual thinking, we can shut down our fight-or-flight response, activating its nemesis: the relaxation response.
 The relaxation response is the personal ability to encourage our bodies to release chemicals and brain signals that make our muscles and organs slow down and increase blood flow to the brain.
 This way, our minds will focus on a set task or thought, pouring all the energy needed to complete it.

-Visualization for a personal transformation and clear mind
+Visualization for a personal transformation and a clear mind

 It is not a secret that there is no healthy body without a healthy mind.
 When we experience calmness, inner quiet, and peace during and after a mindfulness session of visualization, we are a step closer to improving our health.
 Although visualization is all about constructing a meaningful mental image, this helps practice help blocking negative and conflicting thoughts that run wild inside our minds.
 By eradicating such thoughts, we are able to become more aware of the present moment and enjoy the world that surrounds us, helping us to understand ourselves better.

 Professor of clinical psychology and former director of the Oxford Mindfulness Center, Mark Williams, says that mindfulness means knowing directly what is going on inside and outside ourselves, moment by moment.
 “An important part of mindfulness is reconnecting with our bodies and the sensations they experience.
 This means waking up to the sights, sounds, smells, and tastes of the present moment.
 That might be something as simple as the feel of a banister as we walk upstairs.”
 Professor Williams adds: “Gradually, we can train ourselves to notice when our thoughts are taking over and realize that thoughts are simply ‘mental events’ that do not have to control us.”